crossplane/crossplane/design/one-pager-resource-packs.md

   owner.
 * Stack type will be `ClusterStack` as most of the resources it deploys are cluster-scoped.
-* CRD of the resource pack should have a boolean spec field called `keepDefaultingLabels` which indicates what happens to the resource classes that are marked default.
+* The CR instance should indicate whether the defaulting annotation on the resource classes should be kept or removed via an annotation on the CR like `resourcepacks.crossplane.io/keep-defaulting-annotations: true`
-  * By default, the zero-value of the boolean is _false_.
-Meaning, if user is indifferent we remove that special default label from all resource classes to avoid conflict and unexpected randomization between resource classes.
+  * If this annotation is not provided, we remove that special default label from all resource classes to avoid conflict and unexpected randomization between default resource classes.
-  * Users who deploy the CR will need to mark this field as _true_ if they'd like to keep the defaults, which is expected to appear on only one configuration stack CR in the cluster.
+  * Users who deploy the CR will need to supply this annotation with value `true` if they'd like to keep the defaults, which is expected to appear on only one resource pack CR in the cluster.
   * See details about [defaulting mechanism here].
 * All the labels in the resource pack CR is propagated down to all resources that it deploys.